 Intevac’s Core Sensor Technology

-Intevac’s EBAPS technology is based on a III-V semiconductor photocathode in proximity-focus with a high resolution, backside-thinned, CMOS chip anode.
-The electrons emitted by the photocathode are directly injected in the electron bombarded mode into the CMOS anode, where the electrons are collected, amplified and read-out to produce digital video directly out of the sensor.
+Intevac’s EBAPS technology is based on a III-V semiconductor photocathode in proximity-focus with a high resolution, backside-thinned CMOS chip anode.
+The electrons emitted by the photocathode are directly injected in the electron bombardment mode into the CMOS anode.
+Then the electrons are collected, amplified and read to produce digital video directly out of the sensor.

 Light Spectrum Addressed

 NOTE: This product is under the export control of the Office of Defense Trade Controls, U.S. Department of State, and is subject to the International Traffic in Arms Regulations.
 Transshipment to any destination outside of the United States without the knowledge and consent of the Office of Defense Trade Controls is strictly prohibited.